 Where any shares were directly owned by a company their ultimate ownership was found by tracing ownership through corporate holders to persons who were not companies on such basis as was reasonable.

 A company was an IHC if this and either the first or third conditions were met.

 The fourth condition was set by ICTA88/S246S (7).

+Previous page

+Next page